Alfresco/alfresco-community-repo/ReadMe.txt

 					  NOTE: the installed WAR can be found in build/dist.
   - deployAmp       : depolys the project AMP to the configured Tomcat instance.
   - fetchWarFile    : fetches the dependant Alfresco WAR files
+  - eclipse         : generates eclipse projects for repository and share projects